Chapter 1 : Guilt.

 "Of course.
 She's going to need all the support she can get.
 That may well be very bit as important as her medication."

-"She's blaming herself," Ginny began, but what else she said Demelza never heard, as the sleeping draught she'd been given took affect and she fell into her first uninterrupted sleep in months.
+"She's blaming herself," Ginny began, but what else she said Demelza never heard, as the sleeping draught she'd been given took effect and she fell into her first uninterrupted sleep in months.

 Other Similar Stories